Lin-jun-xiang/awesome-vscode-extensions/README.md

 <img src="https://komarev.com/ghpvc/?username=Lin-jun-xiang&color=blue&label=views" alt=""/>

 * [中文版README.md](README_中文.md)
-* Any questions can be asked in the "discussion" section
+* Any questions can be asked in the "Discussion" section

 * Click the ⭐ Star button on this project to support and motivate the developer.
 ---